Standard Revision

 Principle 10 working group

-This working group was formed to discuss revisions related to transition plans, including emissions reduction target setting and related disclosures.
+1. Climate transition plans, including emissions reduction target setting and related disclosures.
 The working group aims to provide clarity and cohesion between Principle 10 criterions 10.1, 10.2, 10.5, and 10.7, and forge links between site-level planning and corporate-level planning.
-In addition, the working group will discuss how the Production Standard can reference any relevant frameworks to support increased interoperability between global frameworks.
+In addition, the working group discussed how the Production Standard can reference relevant frameworks to support increased interoperability between global frameworks.

 Just transition working group